rishthas/CKA-Exam-Study/Section 2: Core Concepts.md

   #### Rollback
   - ` kubectl rollout undo <deployment tag>`

+# Networking in K8s
+- node has an IP
+- POD is has its own internal IP

+# Services
+  - Enable communicatation within k8s cluster.
+  - Enable loose coupling.

 # Setups
   ## Minikube
   - All the components into a single image ISO online.